 Here is how it works, in its simplest form:

-• Next, use that loss to reduce your taxable capital gains and potentially offset up to $3,000 of your ordinary income for the tax year.
+Next, use that loss to reduce your taxable capital gains.
+This can potentially offset up to $3,000 of your ordinary income for the tax year.
 (Any amount over $3,000 can be carried forward to future tax years to offset income down the road).

-This allows you to free up cash for new investment and mitigate a tax consequence.
+This allows you to free up cash for new investments and mitigate a tax consequence.

 The best way to maximize the value of tax-loss harvesting is to incorporate it into your year-round tax planning and investing strategy.
 We always recommend talking to a professional about your specific situation.